Velir/dbt-ga4/README.md

 # Installation & Configuration
 ## Install from DBT Package Hub
-Add the following to your `packages.yml` file:
+To pull the latest stable release along with minor updates, add the following to your `packages.yml` file:

 ```
 packages: